Active learning: Constructivist framework

-Active learning coordinates with the principles of constructivism which are, cognitive, meta-cognitive, evolving and affective in nature.
-Studies have shown that immediate results in construction of knowledge is not possible through active learning, the child goes through process of knowledge construction, knowledge recording and knowledge absorption.
+Active learning coordinates with the principles of constructivism which are, cognitive, meta-cognitive, evolving and effective in nature.
+Studies have shown that immediate results in construction of knowledge is not possible through active learning as the child first goes through the process of knowledge construction, knowledge recording and then knowledge absorption.
 This process of knowledge construction is dependent on previous knowledge of the learner where the learner is self-aware of the process of cognition and can control and regulate it by themselves.
 There are several aspects of learning and some of them are: